-The BEP offers additional course work in the areas of bilingualism and biculturalism.
-One BEP course is offered through the NYU Steinhardt Department of Teaching and Learning, and the others are electives offered through our Department of Communicative Sciences and Disorder.
+The BEP offers additional course work in the areas of multilingualism, equity, and social justice.
+Two BEP courses are offered through the NYU Steinhardt Department of Teaching and Learning, and the others are required electives offered through our Department of Communicative Sciences and Disorder.
 These courses ensure that as a BEP student, you obtain the required knowledge, understanding, and skills in the following areas: